-Hyaluronic gel is a natural product made using advanced gene splicing technology.
+Hyaluronic gel is a natural product made using advanced gene-splicing technology.
 It is then chemically modified to create various thickness and elasticity properties.
 The different hyaluronic products are designed for specific issues in the face.
 Hyaluronic gels are now used by other specialists, for example, orthopedic surgeons, to replace joint lubrication in patients with arthritis.

 What is the purpose of hyaluronic gel?

 Hyaluronic gel along with collagen is a primary building block of the skin.
 When the skin wrinkles from repeated motion (smile lines, lipstick lines, crows feet lines), or becomes depressed or dented (acne scars), hyaluronic gel is lost.
-Hyaluronic gel is also lost from the lip border as we age, resulting in an apparent shrinkage of the lips.
+The hyaluronic gel is also lost from the lip border as we age, resulting in an apparent shrinkage of the lips.
 Collagen is no longer commercially available for injections having been replaced by hyaluronic gel.